 Baking Soda And Warm Water

 Baking soda attacks mold by soaking up the moisture and using its texture to pull the spores out.
+Still, it may be less effective than bleach, peroxide, or vinegar.

 Can essential oils do anything?
 It depends on who you ask.
 If you’d like to try, you can treat your bathroom ceiling mold with tea tree oil.
 Combine a teaspoon of the oil with a cup of water and spray the affected areas.